dynamik-dev/docs/src/content/docs/listmonk-php/index.md

 ```

 :::note[Requirements]
-PHP 8.4 or higher is required.
+- PHP 8.4 or higher
+- Listmonk v5 or higher
 :::

 ## How It Works